onlyhavecans/squirrels.wtf/content/posts/ssh-on-usb-on-mac.md

 tags: [mac]
 ---

-## Here I address the eternal struggle.
+## Here I address the eternal struggle

 I want to store all my private keys on my jump drive I wear around everywhere.
 I use Win, Linux, but primarily Macs to do to my work so it needs to be some FAT variant formatted.
 I want to use the absolutely least hacky way.